-Differences in Rights of Shareholders (page 76)
+Differences in Rights of Shareholders (page 81)

 The rights of FNB shareholders after the merger who continue as shareholders of the Company will be governed by Arkansas law.
 After the merger is completed, the articles of incorporation and bylaws of the Company, rather than the articles of association and bylaws of FNB, will govern your rights as a shareholder.
-The different shareholder rights are explained more fully in "Comparison of Shareholders' Rights" on page 76.
+Material differences between the rights of shareholders of FNB and shareholders of the Company include the process for amending charter documents, determining the size of the board of directors, the process for removing directors, limitations of director liability, indemnification of officers, directors and employees, the ability of a shareholder(s) to call a special meeting of shareholders or act by written consent, shareholder proposal and advance notice requirements, rights to examine corporate books and records, and limitations on the right to receive dividends.
+The different shareholder rights are explained more fully in "Comparison of Shareholders' Rights" on page 81.